-2-7-104 Means to Carry Jurisdiction into Effect
+δ 2-7-104 Means to Carry Jurisdiction Into Effect.

-When jurisdiction is vested in the Court, all the means necessary to carry such jurisdiction into effect are also included; and in the exercise of its jurisdiction, if the course of the proceeding is not specified in this Code, or the rules promulgated by the Court pursuant to Section 2-7-102, the Court may adopt any suitable process or mode of proceeding that appears to the Court to be fair, just and most consistent with the spirit of Tribal Law for application on the Spirit Lake Reservation
+When jurisdiction is vested in the Court, all the means necessary to carry such jurisdiction into effect are also included; and in the exercise of its jurisdiction, if the course of the proceeding is not specified in this Code, or the rules promulgated by the Court pursuant to δ 2-7-102, the Court may adopt any suitable process or mode of proceeding that appears to the Court to be fair, just and most consistent with the spirit of Tribal Law for application on the Spirit Lake Reservation.

-2-7-105 BIA Relations with the Court
+δ 2-7-105 BIA Relations with the Court.

-No employee of the Bureau of Indian Affairs shall obstruct, interfere with, or control the functions of the Court, nor shall he/she influence such functions in any manner except as permitted by this Code.
+No employee of the Bureau if Indian Affairs shall obstruct, interfere with, or control the functions of the Court, nor shall he/she influence such functions in any manner except as permitted by this Code.

-2-7-106 Law Applicable in Civil Actions
+δ 2-7-106 Law Applicable in Civil Actions.

-A. In all civil actions, the Tribal Court shall apply this Code, all amendments, all tribal laws enacted hereafter and all customs and usages of the tribe.
-In the event any doubt arises as and usages of the Tribe, the Court may request the advice of tribal members familiar with tribal customs and usages.

-B. In the event an issue arises in an action that is not covered by this Code, all amendments, all tribal laws enacted hereafter and all customs and usages of the Tribe, the Court may apply statutes, regulations and case law of the federal government or any tribe or state.
+- (1) In all civil actions, the Tribal Court shall apply this Code, all amendments, all tribal laws enacted hereafter and all customs and usages of the Tribe.
+In the event any doubt arises as to the customs and usages of the Tribe, the Court may request the advice of tribal members familiar with tribal customs and usages. - (2) In the event an issue arises in an action that is not covered by this Code, all amendments, all tribal laws enacted hereafter and all customs and usages of the Tribe, the Court may apply statutes, regulations and case law of the federal government or any tribe or state.